intellij-dlanguage/intellij-dlanguage/README.md

 ## Progress

-I intend to complete the following items over the next 3 weeks:
+I intend to complete the following items by end of January 2015:

 #### Working